The Starbucks menu is expansive and often confusing for those who have never been there.

 Hot drinks

-There are more hot drinks besides coffee and tea, which might be a better idea for young children or people who can’t consume too much caffeine.
+There are more hot drinks besides coffee and tea, which might be better for young children or people who can’t consume too much caffeine.

-Hot chocolate, juice, and steamers are great options, and there are also different variations available within these categories, which you can find here.
+Hot chocolate, juice, and steamers are great options; different variations are available within these categories, which you can find here.

 Again, you have the option to customize your drink.